 BA A350 at Austin, ready for flight to London

 Admiral Club Lounge Austin Hot Dish For BA Pax

-Our aircraft arrived early and getting ready for us in the warn Texas sun..
+Our aircraft arrived early and sat gleaming in the warm Texas sun, ready for the journey to London.

+BA A350 at Austin, ready for flight to London